tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Stacking](stacking.png)

 You train the weak learners and the meta model on different parts of the data.
 So you split your data in **two folds**.
 The first fold is to fit the weak learners and the second fold is for fitting the meta model.
 Each of the weak learners then tries to make predictions for the observations in the second fold.
-This gives you the abbility to fit the meta model with the predictions made by the weak learners as input.
+This gives you the ability to fit the meta model with the predictions made by the weak learners as input.
 **Doing this does mean you only have half of the data**.
-But you can use **k-fold cross trainig** (similar to k-fold-cross validatoin) to get around by making sure that all the observations can be used to train the meta model.
+But you can use **k-fold cross training** (similar to k-fold-cross validation) to get around by making sure that all the observations can be used to train the meta model.

 ![k-fold-training](k-fold-training.png)